kossnocorp/role/README.md

 Another issue is that refactoring process requires you to change the names or a number of classes.
 You'll have to muddle through every JS file to find all classes you are going to change.

-And, of course, in both cases the end result is absolutely unpredictable, because layout alone is not enougn to figure out if a class is actualy used in JS.
+And, of course, in both cases the end result is absolutely unpredictable, because layout alone is not enough to figure out if a class is actually used in JS.

 The `.js-class_name` prefix use may seem like a good idea, except that someone will surely add styles to this class in a future...
 Let alone the difficulty to spot, among a large of number of classes, one with a prefix.

 In order to avoid this problems, we can "attach" JS to DOM elements by a `role` attribute.

-It's a lot safer then prefixes, beacause it's much harder to attach styles to `role` and it feals morally difficult to break the `role` use convention.
+It's a lot safer then prefixes, because it's much harder to attach styles to `role` and it feels morally difficult to break the `role` use convention.

 With the use of `role`, layout update becomes very straightforward: you just have to add roles to a new element, and if you are not tied to the "magic numbers" -- it will work with no further hassle.